sjoerdvankreel/firefly-synth-2/Manual.md

 * Release times of A, B, D, and E are shortened.
 This feature works strictly by tracking note-on/off events.
 Section "shortening" will kick in only for overlapping notes, or notes that are both triggered and released at the exact same time.

+<a id="83AA98D4-9D12-4D61-81A4-4FAA935EDF5D"></a>
+### Master
+Contains controls affecting the plugin as a whole.<br/>
+These parameters control all voices together as well as affect global filters and effects.

 </div>
 </body>
 </html>